juji-io/site/blog/comparing-clojure-diff-libraries.md

 ### Environment

-Since these alternatives are all Clojure libraries, I created a project to simply load and run them on the data set.
+Since these alternatives are all Clojure libraries, I created a project to simply pull the latest versions from clojars and run them on the data set.
 The code is [here](https://github.com/juji-io/editscript/blob/master/bench/bench.clj).
 The timing benchmark uses [criterium](https://github.com/hugoduncan/criterium/) `quick-bench` function.

 The test ran in a Clojure REPL on my laptop, an old 2014 2.8 GHz Core i5 16GB MacBook Pro, with this software environment: